WAGR X class: Multiple unit working

 During construction, 16 locomotives were fitted with multiple unit control and denoted as XA class.
 These locomotives included communication doors at each end, and were numbered in a separate block starting from 1401.

 From December 1963, Midland Workshops fitted 10 of the X class for multiple unit working, and these were reclassified as Xb class.
 Units so converted were not fitted with communication doors, and retained their original 10XX series numbers.

 Other modifications

-Whilst the class were built with locomotive pneumatic braking and train vacuum braking systems, during 1969 and 1970 eight of the XA class were modified to operate with dual vacuum/air braking systems manufactured by Davies and Metcalfe to allow them to operate air-braked salt traffic on the Esperance Branch.
-This equipment was removed in the early 1980s, only to be reinstalled in XA 1406 (October 1986) and XA 1403 (November 1986) to allow these units to haul ex-Queensland Railways coaches on suburban services.
+Whilst the class were built with locomotive pneumatic braking and train vacuum braking systems, during 1969 and 1970 eight XA class (1402, 1403, 1406, 1408, 1409, 1410, 1413 and 1416) were modified to operate with dual vacuum/air braking systems manufactured by Davies and Metcalfe to allow them to operate air-braked salt traffic on the Esperance Branch.
+This equipment was removed in the early 1980s, only to be reinstalled in XA 1406 (October 1986) and XA 1403 (November 1986) to allow these units to haul hired Queensland Rail SX carriages on suburban services.